apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 ### Bucketing Parallelism

-During queries, a reasonable number of buckets can fully utilize the computing and I/O resources of the machines.
-It is recommended that the data volume of a single shard be around 2GB, not exceeding 10GB.
-For fewer than 10 nodes.
+During queries, a reasonable number of buckets can fully utilize the computational and I/O resources of the machines.

 ---

 ## Data Distribution Goals

 1. **Uniform Data Distribution**
-   Ensure that data is evenly distributed across all BE nodes to avoid data skew that leads to overload on certain nodes, thereby improving overall system performance.
+   Ensure that data is evenly distributed across all BE nodes to avoid data skew that could overload certain nodes, thereby improving overall system performance.

 2. **Optimize Query Performance**
-   By using partition pruning, shard parallelism, and Colocate strategies, reduce the amount of data scanned, enhance computational parallelism, lower Shuffle costs, and improve the efficiency of JOIN and aggregate queries.
+   Reasonable partition pruning can significantly reduce the amount of data scanned, a reasonable number of buckets can enhance computational parallelism, and effective use of COLOCATE can lower Shuffle costs, improving JOIN and aggregation query efficiency.

 3. **Flexible Data Management**
-   - Partition cold data (HDD) and hot data (SSD) by time.
+   - Time-based partitioning to store cold data (HDD) and hot data (SSD).
    - Regularly delete historical partitions to free up storage space.

 4. **Control Metadata Scale**
-   Since the metadata of each shard is stored in both FE and BE, it is necessary to reasonably control the number of shards.
+   The metadata for each shard is stored in both FE and BE, so it is necessary to reasonably control the number of shards.
 The empirical recommendation is:
    - For every 10 million shards, FE requires at least 100GB of memory.
-   - The number of shards carried by a single BE should be less than 20,000.
+   - The number of shards handled by a single BE should be less than 20,000.
-   - The recommended data volume for a single shard is 2GB, and it is best not to exceed 10GB.
-For tables with very large data volumes, shards can go up to 50GB.

 5. **Optimize Write Throughput**
    - The number of buckets should be reasonably controlled (recommended < 128) to avoid degrading write performance.
-   - The number of partitions written at one time should be moderate (recommended to write a small number of partitions at a time).
+   - The number of partitions written at one time should be appropriate (recommended to write a small number of partitions at a time).

 ---